notvcto/omen-source/README.md

 # omen-source
-Source code for the Omen Discord bot
+Source code for the Omen Discord bot.